wesbos/javascript-modules/javascript-modules.md

 We just said that there are actually two ways that you can export from a module - named or default.
 The above was an example of **named exports** and in order to import them from another module, we must know the names of the things we wish to import — examples of this coming in a second.
 The benefit of doing named exports is that you can export multiple items from a module.

-The other type of export is the default export, and while you can use this along with named exports, it's advised that you should pick one.
-Named exports for when you want to export multiple things, and a default export for when you wish to only export one thing.
+The other type of export is the default export, and while you can use this along with named exports, it's advised that you should pick only one for a particular module.
+Use named exports when your module needs to export multiple things, and use a default export when your module only needs to export one thing.

 Examples of default exports may be a single `StorePicker` React Component or an array of data.
 For example, if we have the following array of data that we need to make available to other components, we can use `export default` to export it just as we did above.